2015 Barcelona Open Banc Sabadell

 The 2015 Barcelona Open Banc Sabadell (also known as the Torneo Godó) was a men's tennis tournament played on outdoor clay courts.
 It was the 63rd edition of the event and part of the ATP World Tour 500 series of the 2015 ATP World Tour.
-It took place at the Real Club de Tenis Barcelona in Barcelona, Catalonia, Spain, from April 20 through April 26, 2015.
+It took place at the Real Club de Tenis Barcelona in Barcelona, Catalonia, Spain, from 20 April until 26 April 2015.
+First-seeded Kei Nishikori won the singles title.